Julian Clement Chase Prize for Community Impact

 Award Schedule

-Awardee will be asked to present their successful initiative at the Prize Event using the application material as a guide to the presentation, which may take the form of a talk, powerpoint presentation, or may use recorded media.
+Awardee will be asked to present their successful initiative at the Prize Event using the application material as a guide to the presentation, which may take the form of a talk, a PowerPoint presentation, or may use recorded media.

 Projects or initiatives that take place during academic year 2025 (Sept '24- May '25) will be the first eligible programs.
-Applications will be due 24th May, 2025 and the first award will be given in Fall 2025.
+Applications will be due 15th May, 2025 and the award ceremony will be held in Fall 2025.

 Questions?